astronomer/astronomer-cosmos/SECURITY.rst

 ====================================

 Please send a single, plain-text (not HTML) email for each vulnerability you report.
-At a minimum, it should include the following:
+At a minimum, the report must include the following:

 * Brief description/title of the vulnerability
 * Steps to recreate the issue